eric31t30/eric31t30/README.md

 - 🔭 I am currently working on creating projects to improve

-- ⚡ curious fact: My hobby is to create <a href="https://twitter.com/pixelchill31">pixel art</a> whenever I can I try to use my pixel art in my frontend codes
+- ⚡ curious fact: My hobby is to create pixel art whenever I can I try to use my pixel art in my frontend codes

 <div align="left">